Hansenhof-electronic/Demo-Application-Geo-API-Desktop/README.md

 For more info about how to use the API in your own project, head over to the [API project site](https://github.com/Hansenhof-electronic/odokus-3rdParty-Geo-API-for-Android).

+## Additional notes

+### Java FX

+For the demo application I used a Gluon Template project to demo how to implement a Java FX based Client.
+Gluon gives you a very simple base to develop a client that can run on desktops as well as on Android devices.
+But you can easily run the same code on a plain Java FX based project as well.

 ### Specials about the Desktop Version

 In order to run the API Java classes for Android on Desktop Clients, you need to strip out all Android Activity and Access-Permission related code from the Api class (or at least comment them out).